 Dang Nguyen (Nguyễn Hồng Hải Đăng in her native Vietnamese) is a 2019-2020 Fox Fellow at Yale University and doctoral candidate at the School of Historical and Philosophical Studies at the University of Melbourne.
 Her PhD project investigates the performance of non-biomedical knowledge on the internet, with the aim to understand how digital technologies influence the propagation of knowledge that exists in the margin of scientific knowledge, as well as the impact of this digitally enabled propagation on non-biomedical cultures as living practices.

 Dang Nguyen (Nguyễn Hồng Hải Đăng in her native Vietnamese) is a Research Fellow at the ARC Centre of Excellence for Automated Decision Making & Society, located in the School of Media and Communication at RMIT University, Melbourne.
-She is finishing her PhD with The University of Melbourne.
-She holds a Master of Science in Social Science of the Internet from the University of Oxford, where she was a Chevening Scholar.
+She holds a PhD from The University of Melbourne and a Master of Science in Social Science of the Internet from the University of Oxford, where she was a Chevening Scholar.
 She was also a 2019-20 Fox International Fellow at Yale University.

 Dang has taught media and communication studies subjects at the tertiary level in Australia, Singapore, and Vietnam.
 She has received a Dean’s Commendation for Outstanding Teaching (RMIT University, 2019) and an Associate Dean’s Commendation for Excellent Teaching (RMIT University, 2018).
 Details of her teaching experience can be found in the Teaching section on this website.